 - Honking Sounds (as if your dog is trying to clear their throat)

-The good news is, usually, your dog’s symptoms will subside on their own and their tracheal irritation will eventually pass.
+The good news is, usually, your dog’s symptoms will subside on their own, and their tracheal irritation will eventually pass.
 For dogs that seem to have an ongoing infection and are not showing signs of improvement, treatments (usually inexpensive) are available at your veterinarian.

-Mostly found in smaller dog breeds, tracheal collapse is a term used to describe a depression of the trachea.
-Many dogs with this condition will make the “honking or gagging” noise we discussed earlier and have trouble breathing properly.
+Primarily found in smaller dog breeds, tracheal collapse is a term used to describe a depression of the trachea.
+Many dogs with this condition will make the “honking or gagging” noise discussed earlier and have trouble breathing properly.
 If you suspect your dog may have this condition, their symptoms will appear to worsen in situations where allergens, smoke, and humid weather are present.

 How do I know if my dog has Tracheitis?